-PRINCIPLES APPLIED BY CRÉDIT AGRICOLE S.A.
-GROUP
+PRINCIPLES APPLIED BY THE CRÉDIT AGRICOLE GROUP

-Reclassifications are performed only under exceptional circumstances and following a decision by the Executive Management of the entity as a result of internal or external changes: significant changes in Crédit Agricole S.A.'s activity.
+Reclassifications are performed only under exceptional circumstances and following a decision by the Executive Management of the entity as a result of internal or external changes: significant changes in Crédit Agricole Group's activity.

-RECLASSIFICATION PERFORMED BY CRÉDIT AGRICOLE S.A.
-GROUP
+RECLASSIFICATION PERFORMED BY THE CRÉDIT AGRICOLE GROUP

-In 2023, Crédit Agricole S.A. did not carry out any reclassification pursuant to paragraph 4.4.1 of IFRS 9.
+In 2023, the Crédit Agricole Group did not carry out any reclassification pursuant to paragraph 4.4.1 of IFRS 9.